Mackinac Bridge

 To accommodate temperature changes, high winds and changes of weight on the Mackinac Bridge,.
 The deck can move right or left as much as 35 feet at the center span.
 Normal movement is much less, and not obvious to vehicles crossing the bridge.
 31 expansion joints allow movement at the length as segments change with the temperature.

-On Labor Day morning, two of the lanes are closed to traffic and 50-80,000 people, led by the Governor of Michigan, walk over the bridge.
-Normally bicycles are not allowed to ride across but the Big Mac Shoreline tour held in June and September includes a trip over the bridge.
+On Labor Day morning, the bridge is closed to traffic and 20-35,000 people, led by the Governor of Michigan, walk over the bridge.

 Mackinac Bridge in fog